dastbe/Yahtzee-AI/README.txt

 Build Instructions:

-	make clean && make 	=> Rebuilds the entire project make project 		=> Builds the executable in the bin/ directory from the c++ files in the project/ directory make scripts 		=> Reruns the python scripts in the scripts/ directory and outputs their results into files in the data/ directory make clean 			=> Removes all data files and executables
+	make clean && make 		=> Rebuilds the entire project for production make clean && make test => Rebuilds the entire project for testing make project 			=> Builds the executable in the bin/ directory from the c++ files in the project/ directory make scripts 			=> Reruns the python scripts in the scripts/ directory and outputs their results into files in the data/ directory make clean 				=> Removes all data files and executables

 Program Execution Instructions: